cliffano/packer-kon-tiki/README.md

 Packer Kon-Tiki
 ---------------

-Packer Kon-Tiki is a Packer builder of Docker image which contains the software needed to build many micro sites maintained by Cliff.
+Packer Kon-Tiki is a Packer builder of Docker image containing the software needed to build many micro sites maintained by Studio C.

 Installation
 ------------